ConnorDonegan/connordonegan.github.io/_posts/2024-09-02-intro-to-surveil.markdown

 <h3> Custom plots with base R </h3>

 <p>
-The default plots are created using the 'ggplot2' R package, but we can also use the data stored in <code>fit$summary</code> to create custom plots.
-Here's an example for plotting a single time trend, for ages 50-54.
+The default plots are created using the 'ggplot2' R package.
+We can use the data stored in <code>fit$summary</code> to create custom plots using whatever method we prefer.
+Here's an example for plotting a single time trend, for ages 50-54, using base R functions.
 </p>

 {% highlight r %}